Turing Without The RTX

 Up front, the GeForce GTX 1660 Ti XC Black Gaming exposes one dual-link DVI connector, an HDMI port, and a DisplayPort interface.
-The USB Type-C-based VirtualLink connector seen on every other Turing-class card so far is gone, a sign that we’re getting down to a performance level unconducive of smooth VR gameplay.
+The USB Type-C-based VirtualLink connector seen on every other Turing-class card so far is gone, a sign that we’re getting down to a performance level unconducive of smooth VR gameplay (even on the best VR headsets).
 Board partners that choose to add VirtualLink to their designs are free to do so; EVGA simply didn’t implement it on this model.

 How We Tested EVGA’s GeForce GTX 1660 Ti XC Black Gaming

 Obviously, GeForce GTX 1660 Ti is more mainstream than the other Turing-based boards we’ve reviewed.
 As such, our graphics workstation, based on an MSI Z170 Gaming M7 motherboard and Intel Core i7-7700K CPU at 4.2 GHz, is apropos.
 The processor is complemented by G.Skill’s F4-3000C15Q-16GRR memory kit.
 Crucial’s MX200 SSD is here, joined by a 1.6TB Intel DC P3700 loaded down with games.